jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 I then wrote a module that would take the front matter date as an argument and determine how many months there were between that date and now.

-If the difference was more than 24 months, it would return some html warning the user the content was old.
+If the difference was more than 24 months, it would return some HTML warning the user the content was old.
 If the difference was less than 24 months, it would just bail out and return null.

 <pre>
 {% filename "oldContentWarning.js" %}